jamesrobinsonvfx/linewriter/README.md

 tends to blast away everything you had in there already.
 So instead, you need to copy the path to the parm someplace else, and paste it in.

-Linewriter uses a single-line string parameter, where this doesn't seem to have this issue.
+Linewriter uses a single-line string parameter, where this doesn't seem to be an issue.

 ### 2. Float values are over-precise